Antonio Sotomayor: Death and legacy

 Sotomayor died on February 10, 1985, at San Francisco Community Hospice, after a battle with cancer.
 His work is included in various public museum collections including Fine Arts Museums of San Francisco, Museum of Modern Art, among others.
+His archive can be found at the San Francisco Public Library's History Center.

 Personal life

-He was married to Grace Andrews Sotomayor in 1927, they never had any children.
-For forty years they lived in the Nob Hill neighborhood on Leroy Place in San Francisco.
+He was married to Grace Eugenie LaMova Andrews Sotomayor in 1927, they never had any children.
+Grace Andrews birth name was Grace Eugenie LaMova (her family lived in the Italian-American neighborhood North Beach), and, after being orphaned by the 1906 earthquake and fire, she was adopted by the Andrews family.
+For forty years they lived in the Nob Hill neighborhood at no. 3 Leroy Place in San Francisco, two blocks from Grace Cathedral.